matthew-r-richards/cloud-cd/README.md

 The Teamcity build can be created using a standard project and build definition.
 Teamcity does not have a `Jenkinsfile` equivalent, therefore all of the build steps need to be configured within the Teamcity UI itself.

-Using the same sample application as the *Jenkins* example above, the Teamcity build steps would be almost exactly the same, with the commands within the Jenkins `sh("...")` blocks running as `Command Line` steps TODO
+Using the same sample application as the *Jenkins* example above, the Teamcity build steps would be almost exactly the same, with the commands within the Jenkins `sh("...")` blocks running as `Command Line` steps.

 As mentioned in *Docker in the Build Process*, the docker daemon can be mounted from the host kubernetes cluster.
 This allows the docker commands in the build steps to be run without docker installed in the `jenkins-slave` image.
 It also means that images required for building from the `Dockerfiles` will be cached in the cluster rather than being lost each time a slave pod is terminated.